-Has your organization reached a size or stage where you’re struggling to keep up with the training demands?
-Or are you looking to reach a new audience in a more modern way?
-Then developing online learning or an e-learning course might be your solution.
-Yet, where to do you start?
-What do you do, more importantly, what shouldn’t you do?
+Has your organization reached a size or stage where you struggle to keep up with the training demands?
+Or are you looking to reach a new audience?
+Then developing online learning might be your solution.
+Yet, where do you start?
+What do you do, and more importantly, what shouldn’t you do?
 And how do you know that developing online learning is the right solution for you?

-Our Dummies Guide to Developing Online Learning starts with what is e-learning.
-Then it explains the advantages of online learning.
-Also, it discusses the types of online learning and what makes great e-learning.
-Then we show you online course development processes you could follow.
+Our 14 Step Guide for Developing Online Learning starts with what is e-learning.
+Then it explains the advantages and discusses the types of online learning and what makes excellent e-learning.

-As well, if you’ve heard of, but aren’t completely sure about Articulate 360, Moodle, Thinkific, learning models, flipped learning, blended learning and mobile learning, don’t worry.
-We cover those too in our Dummies Guide to Developing Online Learning.
-So after reading this article, you’ll know what you need to consider when developing an online course.
+We also cover Articulate 360, Moodle, Thinkific, learning models, flipped learning, blended learning, mobile learning, and more.
+After reading this article, you’ll know what you need to consider when developing online learning.

 The Oxford dictionary definition of e-learning is “a system of learning which uses electronic media, typically over the Internet.”

-At its core, e-learning is about using electronic media to help learn new skills.
+At its core, online learning uses electronic media to help learn new skills.
 Or gain new knowledge.
 Most importantly, it contains instructionally designed materials that take advantage of the benefits of an online environment.

-There are many reasons why people invest in e-learning and develop online courses.
-Below are 10 advantages of online learning.
+There are many reasons why people invest in online learning.
+Below are ten advantages

 There are three types of online learning.
 Firstly on-demand e-learning.
 These are self-directed courses intended to enable you to complete the course on your schedule.